Before You Ruin Another Catalytic Converter

 1. A failed emissions test.
 The job of the catalytic converter is reducing harmful emissions, so a failed emissions inspection is the most obvious way to discover the problem.

 2. A rattling noise.
 This may be especially noticeable when starting the car or while stopped at a traffic light.
 The inside of the converter is coated with a thin mesh structure called the ceramic catalyst.
 This honeycomb-structured material can break apart due to excessively rich fuel leaking in, or just by nasty potholes after a hard freeze, and rattle around inside the converter.

 3. Lacking engine performance.
 If the car seems to not be accelerating at its usual speed, is not starting at all, or the check engine light turns on, it may be the catalytic converter hampering the engine’s performance.

 Now that you’ve discovered the effect, it’s time to pinpoint the cause:

 There are quite a few possible culprits affecting your catalytic converter.
 An expert on eBay posted a great guide to figuring out exactly what went wrong under the hood to cause the failure of the catalytic converter.

 Eastern Catalytic also provides some more great photos (like the one above) of how your catalytic converter may look after suffering from different common problems in its article advising you to “look upstream”.
 If not, you’ll be back in the shop sooner than you would like.

 Ok, I do need a catalytic converter.
 Where should I buy one?

-Find the catalytic converter from leading brands such as AP Exhaust that is right for your vehicle on the Arch Auto Parts website by entering your car’s YMME and get the “Right Parts.
+Find the catalytic converter from leading brands such as AP Exhaust at you nearest Arch Auto Parts where you will get the “Right Parts.
 Right Now.”